Nanomaterials at the workplace

 - An Assessment of Methods of Sampling and Characterizing Engineered Nanomaterials in the Air and on Surfaces in the Workplace (IRSST)

-- Directive 2000/39/EC - indicative occupational exposure limit values
+- Directive 2000/39/EC - first list of indicative occupational exposure limit values

 - Directive 2004/37/EC - carcinogens or mutagens at work